Posts

 Image

 2009 Dir.
 Stacy Davidson Charlie has a reputation as the promoter of the hippest and edgiest Dark Wave parties around.
 In an enormous vacant warehouse situated on the edge of the city, she and her friends gather to set up an explosive rave without attracting unwanted attention.
 But someone, or something, is already watching… Unknown to the fun-seeking ravers, an inhuman beast resides within the confines of the warehouse armed with a mammoth weapon that serves only one purpose: to end the lives of those who trespass within its lair.
 Charlie had hoped this party would be the best she’d ever thrown – now it looks like it may be her last!
-Another month, another straight to DVD ‘torture-porn’ flick featuring the blood of thinly-drawn characters being sloshed across our screen.
+Another month, another straight to DVD ‘torture-porn’ flick featuring the blood of thinly-drawn characters being sloshed across the screen.
 Sweatshop is by far one of the most rudimentarily scripted of the bunch.
-It also boasts some of the most unsympathetic characters in recent memory, but it somehow manages to set itself slightly apart from the
+It also boasts some of the most unsympathetic characters in recent memory, but it somehow manages to set itself slightly apart from the...

 Faust: Love of the Damned